jwill387/stocks_ts_jlw/README.md

 Project Features
 1) Time Series Graph
   a.
 The user selected a stock symbol from a drop-down list and a date range
   b.
-A reactive time series graph will appear for the stock and date range
+A reactive time series graph will appear for the stock and date range with the security name as the graph label
   c.
 The user can hover over the graph to see more information about specific dates on the graph
   d.
 The user can also click and drag the mouse over the graph to zoom in
     1. Double-click to zoom out to the original zoom setting